“You have to drink a protein shake or eat a protein-rich meal immediately after your workout”.

 After you carry weights, your muscle fibres are in a damaged state and your glycogen stores (carbs that your body stores in the liver and muscles) are depleted…

-That’s actually based on evidence and nothing wrong with it.
+That’s actually based on scientific evidence and nothing wrong with it.

 But after this is where all the fitness “gurus” and gym bro’s come into play with their “technological know-how”.